Travels from: Boston, MA

 Dr. Ellen Langer is a professor in the Psychology Department at Harvard University where she was the first woman to be tenured in the department.
 She has been described as the "mother of mindfulness" and has written extensively on the illusion of control, mindful aging, stress, decision-making, and health.
 She is the founder of The Langer Mindfulness Institute and consults with organizations to foster mindful leadership, innovation, strategy and work/life integration.

 Her books, written for general and academic readers, include Mindfulness, The Power of Mindful Learning, On Becoming An Artist: Reinventing Yourself Through Mindful Creativity,and Counterclockwise: Mindful Health and the Power of Possibility.
 Her most recent book The Handbook of Mindfulness is an anthology that brings together the latest multi-disciplinary research on mindfulness.

 A passionate and compelling lecturer who presents at organizations worldwide, Langer has authored over 200 research articles and six academic books.
-Her work has led to numerous academic honors including a Guggenheim Fellowship, the Award for Distinguished Contributions to Psychology in the Public Interest of the American Psychological Association, the Distinguished Contributions of Basic Science to Applied Psychology award from the American Association of Applied & Preventive Psychology, the Adult Development and Aging Distinguished Research Achievement Award from the American Psychological Association, the James McKeen Cattel Award, and the Gordon Allport Intergroup Relations Prize.
+Her work has led to numerous academic honors including a Guggenheim Fellowship.
+She is the recipient of four Distinguished Scientist Awards and the Liberty Science Genius Award.

 The citation for the APA distinguished contributions award reads, in part, "... her pioneering work revealed the profound effects of increasing mindful behavior... and offers new hope to millions whose problems were previously seen as unalterable and inevitable.
 Ellen Langer has demonstrated repeatedly how our limits are of our own making."